toddledev/documentation/docs/05-the-editor/09-element-panel/index.md

 When you select an element in the canvas or element tree, the element panel displays configuration options for that specific element.
 The panel has three tabs:

-1. [Styling](#styling-tab): Configure visual appearance and layout for the element and its children
+1. [Styling](#style-tab): Configure visual appearance and layout for the element and its children
 2. [Attributes](#attributes-tab): Set HTML or component attributes for advanced behaviors
 3. [Events](#events-tab): Define workflows triggered by user interactions on the element

-## Styling tab
+## Style tab

-The styling tab allows you to control the visual appearance of elements and components.
+The style tab allows you to control the visual appearance of elements and components.

 ![Styling|16/9](element-panel-styling.webp){https://toddle.dev/projects/docs_examples/branches/main/components/card?selection=nodes.root&rightpanel=style&canvas-width=800&canvas-height=800}